Vitamin D, Amount of Sun Exposure Required

-NOTE: Most people today are not able to meet all of the requirements for making vitamin D on their skin even in the Summer Months – see “Requirements for Making Vitamin D on the Skin from the Sun” below – therefore, most people need to take cod liver oil, which contains omega 3, and vitamins A and D all year.
+NOTE: Most people today are not able to meet all of the requirements for making vitamin D on their skin even in the Summer Months, see “Requirements for Making Vitamin D on the Skin from the Sun” below.
+Therefore, most people need to take cod liver oil (omega 3, and vitamins A and D) 12 months of the year.

 Factors That Affect Vitamin D Levels

-- Most people today consume too many Unnatural Fats and Oils which damage the entire body at a cellular level, which means they cannot produce the kinds of fats their skin needs in order to make vitamin D from the sun – to understand the difference between natural and unnatural fats see Unnatural Fats & Oils Damage the Entire Body.
+- Low Antioxidant levels, with natural animals fats being the best antioxidants for humans, i.e. butter, unrefined coconut oil, lard, tallow, chicken and goose fat, fish fat, etc. Most people today consume too many Unnatural Fats and Oils which damage the entire body at a cellular level, which means they cannot produce the kinds of fats their skin needs in order to make vitamin D from the sun.
+To understand the difference between natural and unnatural fats see Unnatural Fats & Oils Damage the Entire Body.

-- Diet in general which needs to contain the combination of nutrients all Humans needs in order to be healthy at a cellular level,” i.e. moderate protein, and low-carb, along with high “good” fats from animals and coconut oil, along with supplements.
+- Diet in general which needs to contain the combination of nutrients all Humans needs in order to be healthy at a cellular level, i.e. protein from meats and eggs, high natural fats, and low-carbs.
 Note: Carbs are plant foods that are grown in soil/dirt, and they are any foods not classified as protein or fat.

-- For an overall program that improves anyone’s health (foods and supplements) see How to Successfully Overcome Candida
+Bee’s Candida Program is an OVERALL Healing Program that improves anyone’s health, as witnessed by these miraculous Success Stories.
+For an overall program that improves anyone’s health (foods and supplements) read How to Successfully Overcome Candida.

 - Skin color (see below)